Chapter 4 : Chapter 3

 “It’s hard to explain really, it’s as if inside you there is another thing, that gets more present the closer it gets to the full moon.
 Basically it’s my excuse for when I’m quick tempered and edgy the few days before.
 But it’s not entirely an excuse, in a couple of weeks, you’ll understand.”

 I didn’t want to find out in a couple weeks, I didn’t want to find out ever.
+The pain was slightly subsiding - thank you frozen peas.
+Well, not really subsiding, justless.
+And a little more less.
 I looked over at him and realized that I could see him, my eyes must have become accustomed to the dark.
 He wasn’t looking directly back at me though, instead his eyes were once again locked on the scars and bruises on my legs.
 I glanced down and realized that the frozen peas had slipped off but my leg didn’t feel as though someone had jabbed a downed power line into an open wound on it.
 Remus spoke again, “I’m sorry.”

 It seemed like every conversation I had with him included him apologizing at least one time.
 Frankly, it made me uncomfortable because I wasn’t sure how to forgive him directly and also I worried that he was pitying me, something I really did not want.
 “Seriously, Remus, stop apologizing.
 This seems to be kind of a done deal and I’d rather hear something else out of your mouth, okay?”